Shanbashir1/Project5/README.md

 1. As a site user I can create or edit my account so that I can update my details accordingly
 2. As a site user I can login in my account so that I can view my order history
 3. As a site user I can search for products so that I can find specific products
-4. As a site user I can sort products on criteria such as price and category so that I can I have a method of ordering the products products as I prefer
+4. As a site user I can sort products on criteria such as price and category so that I can I have a method of ordering the products which I prefer.
 5. As a site user I can browse through products so that I can decide what I may be interested in buying
 6. As a site user I can look at product details so that I can decide if I want to purchase it
 7. As a site user I can easily add products I want to purchase to a basket so that I can decide whether to purchase or not
-8. As a site user I can view the contents of my shopping basket so that I can be able to make any adjustments
+8. As a site user I can view the contents of my shopping basket so that I can be able to make any adjustments, if required.
 9. As a site user I can update my bag by adding more or remove products so that I can decide on the number of products I intend to buy
 10. As a site user I can view my order summary so that I can verify it before confirming
 11. As a site user I can checkout securely so that I can I maintain the level of trust on the site